(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Introduction

 \section{Introduction}

-One of the most striking features of quantum mechanics is non-locality, the phenomenon of violation of Bell inequalities by separated physical systems.
+One of the most striking features of quantum mechanics is nonlocality, the phenomenon of violation of Bell inequalities by separated physical systems.
 The correlations between local measurement outcomes on such systems show, in a fully device-independent manner, that quantum theory differs fundamentally from all classical theories that are constrained by the principle of local causality \cite{bell1975,bell1995free}.
 Besides their foundational interest, in recent years, the quantum correlations have been shown to be a vital resource in device-independent (DI) information processing applications, such as quantum key distribution \cite{barrett2005no,acin2007device}, randomness extraction and expansion \cite{pironio2010random,pironio2013security}, self-testing of quantum states and measurements \cite{mayers1998quantum,mayers2003self}, and reduction of communication complexity \cite{buhrman2010nonlocality}.

-The Bell inequalities delineate the boundary of the set of classical correlations, and any violation of a Bell inequality indicates that the observed distribution of conditional measurement outcomes is nonlocal.
+The Bell inequalities delineate the boundary of the classical correlation set, and any violation of a Bell inequality indicates that the observed distribution is nonlocal.
 Moreover, the verification of nonlocal correlations (and the correct execution of DI tasks built upon these) can be performed by simple statistical tests of the measurement devices and a fundamental rule of nature, viz. the no-superluminal signaling principle of relativity.
-While the classification of the entire set of Bell inequalities for arbitrary number of measurement systems, inputs and outputs is a challenge, at least a systematic method for the identification of novel Bell inequalities is known since the work by Pitowsky \cite{pitowsky1991correlation}.
+While the classification of the entire set of Bell inequalities for arbitrary numbers of measurement systems, inputs and outputs is a challenge, at least a systematic method for the identification of novel Bell inequalities is known since the work by Pitowsky \cite{pitowsky1991correlation}.

-On the other hand, the set of behaviors (conditional probability distributions for outcomes conditioned on the different inputs) obtainable in quantum theory, denoted $\mathrm{Q}$, is known to lie in between the classical set $\mathrm{L}$ and the general no-signaling set $\mathrm{NS}$~\cite{popescu1994quantum}.
-The set $\mathrm{Q}$ is convex but is in general not a polytope unlike $\mathrm{L}$ and $\mathrm{NS}$.
-The characterisation of the boundary of $\mathrm{Q}$ via the derivation of (in general, non-linear) quantum Bell inequalities has proven to be a much more challenging task ~\cite{goh2018geometry} and only a few examples have been found so far \cite{rai2019geometry,chen2022quantum,almeida2010guess,ramanathan2014characterizing,ramanathan2021violation,linden2007quantum,le2023quantum,sun2018uncertainty}.
-For fundamental reasons as well as to identify the optimal quantum correlations for different applications, it is of importance to characterize the set of quantum correlations, and understand how it fits in between the polytopes of classical and general non-signaling correlations.